John Joseph Fitzpatrick: Early life

 John Fitzpatrick was born in Trenton, Ontario, Canada on October 12, 1918.
 When he was age five, his family moved to Buffalo, New York.
 He attended Catholic schools throughout high school.
-He went to Rome to study for the priesthood, but was forced to return to the United States due to its entry into World War II.After the war, Fitzpatrick returned to Rome to complete his studies.
+He went to Rome to study for the priesthood, but was forced to return to the United States in 1942 due to World War II.
+After the war, Fitzpatrick returned to Rome to complete his studies.

 Priesthood

-Fitzpatrick was ordained a priest by Bishop John Aloysius Duffy for the Diocese of Buffalo on December 13, 1942 when he was 24 years old.
-After his ordination, he went to Florida to serve as a military chaplain.
-He was incardinated, or transferred, in 1948 to the Diocese of St Augustine in Florida, then in 1958 was incardinated again, this time to the Archdiocese of Miami.
+Fitzpatrick was ordained a priest in Rome by Bishop John Aloysius Duffy for the Diocese of Buffalo on December 13, 1942, when he was 24 years old.
+After his ordination, Duffy enlisted in the US Army Chaplain Corps and was assigned to a unit stationed in Florida.

+Duffy was incardinated, or transferred, in 1948 from the Diocese of Buffalo to the Diocese of St Augustine in Florida.
+In 1958, Pope Pius XII erected the Diocese of Miami.
+At that time, Duffy are incardinated into the new diocese.

 Auxiliary Bishop of Miami

-Fitzpatrick was appointed by Pope Paul VI as auxiliary bishop of the Archdiocese of Miami and titular bishop of Cenae on June 24, 1968.
-On August 28, 1968, he was consecrated a bishop by Archbishop Coleman F. Carroll; his co-consecrators were Bishop Joseph Durick and Archbishop Joseph Bernardin.
+Fitzpatrick was appointed by Pope Paul VI as auxiliary bishop of what was now the Archdiocese of Miami and titular bishop of Cenae on June 24, 1968.
+On August 28, 1968, he was consecrated a bishop at the Cathedral of Saint Mary in Miami, Florida, by Archbishop Coleman F. Carroll; his co-consecrators were Bishop Joseph Durick and Archbishop Joseph Bernardin.

 Bishop of Brownsville

-On April 27, 1971, Fitzpatrick was appointed by Paul VI as the third bishop of the Diocese of Brownsville.
-He was installed on May 27, 1971.
+On April 27, 1971, Fitzpatrick was appointed by Paul VI as the third bishop of Brownsville.
+He was installed in Brownsville, Texas, on May 27, 1971.
 In 1982, Fitzpatrick opened Casa Oscar Romero in Brownsville, named after the murdered Salvadorian archbishop, Oscar Arnulfo Romero.
 It served as a shelter for refugees coming across the Mexican border into the United States.
 He eventually closed the shelter after repeated complaints from federal judges that he was violating US immigration law.
 Fitzpatrick set up a different shelter and even opened his own garage to refugees.

 As bishop, he set up an extensive program to train lay people to assume roles within the diocese.
 He also established diocese radio and TV stations.